Home

 SAFELY EXPOSING YOUR BABY TO THE SUN

-Well, babies don't actually need a lot of sun to make vitamin D - in fact, casual sun exposure is enough.
-As this helpful article in Mothering Magazine advises...
+Well, babies don’t actually need a lot of sun to make vitamin D – in fact, casual sun exposure may be enough.

-And to allay parents' fears about exposing their babies to the sun WITHOUT sunscreen, Becky Saenz, MD, IBCLC, Associate Professor of Family Medicine at the University of Mississippi Medical Center, points out...
+To allay parents’ fears about exposing their babies to the sun WITHOUT sunscreen, Becky Saenz, MD, IBCLC, Associate Professor of Family Medicine at the University of Mississippi Medical Center, points out in the same article…

 "There is a vast difference between recommending that it's okay for baby to sit in the grocery buggy while mom puts the groceries into the car in the early morning or late afternoon, and recommending nude sunbathing at noon."